zivid/zivid-python-samples/README.md

 2. Launch your Python IDE.
 Read our instructions on [setting up Python](https://zivid.atlassian.net/wiki/spaces/ZividKB/pages/427556/Setting+up+Python).

+3. Install the runtime requirements using IDE or command line

+       pip install -r requirements.txt

 3. Open and run one of the samples.

 ## Support